mxfoyster/componentlibrary1/gallery/README.md

 ### Brief Description

-The gallery utilises the popup component within this repo with a HTML canvas within it to display photos in a 'gallery' style arrangement.
+The gallery utilises the popup component within this repo, placing a HTML canvas within it to display photos in a 'gallery' style arrangement.